 The default font style allows you to choose which font style in your Type Styles menu you would like to use for your copy within the header, body, or footer of your fee table.

-By default, this is set as "Body", but if you would like to change the size, line height or colour in your tables, you can set it to "Table header/body/footer" to allow more customization.
+By default, this is set as "Body", but if you want to change the size, line height, or colour in your tables, you can set it to "Table header/body/footer" to allow more customization.